-ArcGIS Enterprise gives you complete control over your deployment:
+ArcGIS Enterprise gives you complete control over your deployment.
+It can be run on a single server machine, or scaled across many machines:

-- In the cloud, on Amazon Web Services (AWS) or Microsoft Azure.
+- In cloud infrastructure you manage, on Amazon Web Services (AWS) or Microsoft Azure

-- ArcGIS Server powers mapping and analysis in your GIS.
+- ArcGIS Server powers mapping and analysis in your GIS, including several specialized server roles, and scales dynamically to support traffic.

-- ArcGIS Data Store provides nimble data storage for hosting and federated servers used with your deployment.
+- ArcGIS Data Store provides nimble data storage for the hosting server used with your deployment.

 - ArcGIS Web Adaptor integrates ArcGIS Server and Portal for ArcGIS with your existing web servers and your organization's security infrastructure.